HadiAwali/hyores-hytale/README.md

 - ⚙️ Deterministic JSON-based generation engine
 - 🧪 Performance-aware world integration

-Designed for balance, expansion, and long-term scalability.
+Built for balance, scalability, and long-term expansion.

 ---

 ## 📥 Installation

-1. Download the latest version from CurseForge.
+1. Download the latest `.jar` file from CurseForge.
-2. Place the mod file inside your Hytale `Mods` folder.
+2. Drop the `.jar` file into your **Hytale Mods folder**.
-3. Enable the mod in world settings (Right-click world → Mods).
+3. Launch Hytale and enable the mod in your world settings.

-> Mods must be enabled per world to function.
+> Mods must be enabled per world to function properly.

 ---